tallyard is an authenticated voting system that ensures voter privacy while preventing double-voting.

 A voter can be any user on the Matrix network.
 All ballots are tied to specific Matrix users (preventing double-voting), and said users can only participate in elections where they are members of the room in which the election was created.
 Thus, election participation can be limited to, for instance, members of a club or citizens of a jurisdiction.

 Voter privacy is achieved by using the homomorphic secret sharing system outlined here to count the ballots in such a way that no individual user’s ballot is revealed to anyone, but the final, aggregate result of the election can still be computed.
 In short, every voter helps count the ballots, but no individual voter can know anyone’s ballot but their own.

 STARKs zero-knowledge proofs, as described here by Vitalik Buterin, are used to ensure (with very high probability) that no individual voter has submitted a fraudulent ballot.
 (Unfortunately, this zero-knowledge proof part of tallyard has not been finished yet.)

-Have a look at the presentation I gave for my university’s cybersecurity club for an overview of the mathematics.
+Have a look at the presentation I gave for my former university’s cybersecurity club for an overview of the aforementioned cryptography.

 Ensure you have the Go programming language installed.
 Then:

-Once every voter wishing to participate in the election has tallyard installed, everyone should run it:
+Every voter must have a Matrix account.
+Once everyone wishing to participate in an election has tallyard installed, everyone should run it with

-Join our Matrix room to join the discussion.
+Join our Matrix room to participate in the discussion.